 I am more interested in employee disengagement than employee engagement.
 The journey of disenchantment intrigues me more, and interests me more, than the whole industry of employee engagement surveys leading to employee engagement Gantt charts and employee engagement workshops.

-As self proclaimed armchair scholar of social movements, under the conviction that this field of collective action has more to say about running business organizations than all business schools HR/OD courses, I found here a parallel.
+As a self proclaimed armchair scholar of social movements, under the conviction that this field of collective action has more to say about running business organizations than all business schools HR/OD courses, I found here a parallel.
 Also here there is more written about engagement of people in the movement than its opposite.

 - Declining commitment is now socially infected.
 Look around and you’ll see commitments of many sort going down.
 A social copying mechanism has kicked off, God knows when, and the new norm for (dis)enchantment is now below threshold.
 It’s not me, it’s the place, you see?

 - Some catalyst event has contaminated the place (and me).
-Often ‘the event’ has not personal, direct implication.
+Often ‘the event’ has no personal, direct implication.
 The Head of the Division has been fired, a mini group has left, a written-on-the-wall-for-a-long-time partial restructuring has taken place, and hey, this place is not what it used to be.
-In my experience, the fact that the place may be now objectively much better matters less than the sense of intrusion, disruption and invasion of the territory.
+In my experience, the fact that the place may now be objectively much better matters less than the sense of intrusion, disruption and invasion of the territory.

 These, and undoubtedly other factors, may be at the core of disengagement, which, as the above 4 scenarios show are a mixture of (a) personal experience and (b) social contagion.